-- A. Non-represented non-management classifications are identified in Exhibit I. The classifications are categorized as:
+- A. Non-represented non-management classifications are identified in Exhibit

+- I. The classifications are categorized as:

 - a.
 Technical & Administrative

 - b.
 Confidential & Clerical

 - c.
 Hourly (at-will)

 All compensation, benefits, leaves of absence and other provisions are identified for full-time employees (2080 hours per year).
-Employees (other than Hourly) working less than full-time will receive a pro-rata amount of the compensation, benefits, leaves of absence, and other provisions at 75%, 50% (whichever is closest to the authorized FTE (e.g., .75, .50)).
+Employees (other than Hourly) who are less than full time and are regularly scheduled to work at least 20 hours per week receive a prorata amount of the compensation, benefits, leaves of absence, and other provisions at 75%, 50% (whichever is closest to the authorized FTE (e.g., .75, .50)).

-With the exception of employees in the classification of Instructor IV who were hired on or before June 15, 1992 and regularly work 20 hours a week, hourly employees are at-will and receive pay for all hours worked, are enrolled in Medicare, contribute to PARS (alternative retirement benefit), and receive no additional benefits other than those required by law.
+With the exception of employees in the classification of Instructor who were hired on or before June 15, 1992 and regularly work 20 hours a week, hourly employees are at-will and receive pay for all hours worked, are enrolled in Medicare, contribute to PARS (alternative retirement benefit), and receive no additional benefits other than those required by law.
 The leaves of absence, benefit, discipline, grievance, administrative reassignment, and layoff provisions of this Resolution are not applicable to hourly designated classifications.